 West Ashley Family Dentistry can offer patients with missing teeth all types of dentures, including implant secured options for the most stable result.

-- Partial Denture: Partials are either made with a plastic base or metal framework that will support the number of teeth missing.
-These are designed to stay in place with clasps and rests that will form around the remaining teeth.
+- Partial Denture: A dental laboratory will make the partials with either made with a plastic base or metal framework that will support the number of teeth missing.
+They will stay in place using clasps and rests that will form around the remaining teeth.

 - Full Dentures: These are for patients missing an entire arch of teeth.
-They are typically made of plastic base that is colored to blend in with the gums.
-This base is designed to stay in place by forming a seal with your gums.
+The plastic base of your appliance will be the same color as gum tissue.
+It will stay in place by forming a seal with your gums.

-- Implant Dentures: Implant-supported dentures are permanently attached to the jaw using dental implants.
-A series of strategically placed implants will be surgically implanted into your jaw bone.
-After a period of healing (usually three to six months), your denture will be attached giving you a secure and durable new set of teeth.
+- Implant Dentures: Implant-supported dentures permanently attach to the jaw using dental implants.
+An oral surgeon will strategically place the implant fixtures during a surgical procedure.
+They need about three to six months of healing time.
+At this time, your dentist will attach the denture giving you a secure and durable new set of teeth.
 They provide the highest rate of patient satisfaction.
 Learn more about dental implants vs dentures.

 Benefits of Implant-secured Dentures

-Dental implants can be used effectively to permanently secure a denture or partial denture for superior results when compared to traditional techniques and options.
-This is accomplished with a procedure known as All-On-Four®, which provides several key benefits for both overall health and lifestyle:
+Dentists use dental implants to effectively and permanently secure a denture or partial denture.
+This offers far more superior results when compared to traditional techniques and options.
+The procedure to secure a denture with dental implants is All-On-Four®.
+It provides several key benefits for both overall health and lifestyle:

 - Reduce bone loss and shrinkage in the jaw